 For the Dough:

 3. Place dough onto lightly floured counter.
 Bring together gently using your hands.
 It will be crumbly, but if it isn’t coming together like below, add a teaspoon of water until it comes together.
-Wrap up and place in fridge for 15 minutes.
+Wrap up in plastic wrap and place in fridge for 15 minutes.

 4. Take dough out of fridge, place on lightly floured counter.
 Roll out to 1/2 inch thick.
 Fold into thirds.
-Place in fridge for 15 minutes.
+Place in plastic wrap again and into fridge for 15 minutes.
 Take dough out and roll out to 1/2 inch thick.
 Fold into thirds and place into fridge.

-5. Take dough out of fridge and pie pan out of freezer.
+5. Take dough out of fridge.
 Roll out the dough to 1/4 inch thickness round, or as close as possible.
 To see if your circle is big enough, take your pie pan and place it on the dough.
 You will need about 2 extra inches all around.
 Place a rolling pin on one side of the dough, roll the dough around the rolling pin.
 Lift the dough to place over the pie pan.

 6. Gently lift and snuggle the dough into the corners of the pan.
 Press gently down on the edge where the sides meet the bottom of the pan.
 Take a small sharp knife cut off the excess dough to get the 2 inches you will need to make the crust.
 Set aside extras.